Shohid Tillaboev

 Tillaboev Shohid (uzb: Shohid Tillaboyev Uzbek Cyrillic: Шохид Тиллабоев, born July 12.
-1983 in Fergana, Uzbekistan) is an Uzbekistani sports administrator, competition member of IBA (International Boxing Association) and ASBC (Asian Boxing Confederation).
+1983 in Fergana, Uzbekistan) is an Uzbekistani sports administrator, Sport and Competition Commission Chairman of Asian Boxing.
+He is a former competition member of IBA (International Boxing Association) and ASBC (Asian Boxing Confederation).
 Since August 2022 has been selected as a Secretary General of Uzbekistan Boxing Federation.

 Biography

 Tillaboev started his career in a football club as a director of Istiklol FC.
 Between 2014-2018 he worked for National Olympic Committee of Uzbekistan as a Head of International Relations Department.
 He has been involved in boxing in 2019 in International relations Department, 2022 January - November executive Director, in 2022 he has been selected as a Secretary General of Uzbekistan Boxing Federation Tillaboev is also competition member of ASBC and IBA, he served as Chairman of organising Committee of 2023 IBA Men's World Boxing Championships that held in Tashkent, Uzbekistan.
+In 2026, following the newly elected Asian Boxing governance structure, he was appointed Chairperson of the Asian Boxing Sport and Competition Commission.